 - i.
 Should one of our employees come in close contact with a person, including family members, that has tested positive for the COVID-19 virus SSH will take the following actions: - ii.
 SSH requires the employee to notify their Human Resource Manager immediately - a.
 SteelSummit Ohio & SteelSummit TN.
 Michelle Petersen 615.779.0609 - b.
 Magic Grand Rapids & Magic Decatur: Brenda Ritsema 616.532.1347 - c.
 If notification by the employee is made through their supervisor, it is the responsibility of the supervisor to notify the Human Resource Manager. - iii.
 The company will ensure the employee that he/she will not be identified by name to their co-workers as having come in contact with a person testing positive for the virus, in compliance with the Americans With Disabilities Act ("ADA") and HIPPA. - iv.
-Instruct the employee to self-quarantine for 14 days. - v.
-Should the employee develop symptoms during the 14-day period, they will be required to contact a qualified health care provider (The Company's Health Joy App is an option). - vi.
+Instruct the employee to self-quarantine for 10 days. - v.
+Should the employee develop symptoms during the 10-day period, they will be required to contact a qualified health care provider (The Company's Health Joy App is an option). - vi.
 Arrangements will be made for the employee whose job function allows them to work remotely from home.
 For those non-exempt hourly employees that cannot work remotely, the employee will receive compensation according to SSH and Federal Guidelines. - vii.
-Providing the employee shows no symptoms and they will be allowed to return to work following the 14-day self-quarantine period with a release form a medical professional. - viii.
-Should the employee decide to have a COVID 19 test, and it is negative, the employee will be allowed to return to work before the 14-day self-quarantine period, providing the test was performed 7 days after the onset of the contact period. - ix.
+Providing the employee shows no symptoms and they will be allowed to return to work following the 10-day self-quarantine period. - viii.
+Should the employee decide to have a COVID 19 test, and it is negative, the employee will be allowed to return to work after a 7 day self-

+- quarantine period, providing the test was performed 5 days after the onset of the contact period. - ix.
 Should the employee test positive for the COVID 19 virus, then SSH will follow the guidelines in section 7E of the Infectious Disease Prevention Plan.